ARCHIVED-mean-stack/session-10/readme.md

 </form>
 ```

-The paras appear on focus.
+The paras appear.
 Use `&& addform.pname.$touched` to make them appear afterwards.

 Add `ng-disabled` to the submit button.